 And secondly, it is clear that Japanese architects are not the type to build walls, to separate elements that naturally have to come together.
 Thus we find a general organisation articulated arounda very large main room.
 Sometimes the whole house is just one room with the necessary elements for the privacy of its inhabitants when the time comes.

 In addition, in Japan, several generations are living under the same roof.
-Everything is organized so that everyone fits perfectly according to its age and its activities, while finding a way to stay together, to be able to see each other.
-A cry from the cohabitation implying their separate waysJapanese interiors achieve the feat of offering the perfect balance between common living areas and privacy.
+Everything is therefore organised so that everyone can find the perfect place to according to its age and its activitiesThey have to find a way to stay together, to see each other.
+This is a far cry from the cohabitation that implies their separate waysJapanese interiors achieve the feat of offering the perfect balance between communal living spaces and privacy.

 The world's current population of 7.2 billion is expected to increase by almost a billion people over the next twelve years, according to the UN.
 In Asia, but also everywhere else, the living space currently available to every city dweller will become smaller.
 It is therefore urgent to learn to optimise our spaces for the benefit of everyone and everything at the same time, in an intelligent and rational way.
 For example, vertical farming techniques are already being tested in the Netherlands and the USA.

-In terms therefore of our interior, we have much to learn from Japanese architects where the efficiency and functionality of a space is almost a performance.
+So what about our interiors? we have much to learn from Japanese architects where the efficiency and functionality of a space is almost a performance.
 Each element can boast one or two functions, storage spaces are imagined and integrated at every opportunity, from floor to ceiling, while remaining minimalist.

 The strength and at the same time the difficulty in reproducing this style of habitat is the total purity.
 It is, as mentioned above, the near absence of furniture and so-called "decoration".
 Of course, we are free to organise things as we see fit, why not this style with our current furniture ?
 But do not lose it of its luster, would it not ignore his ingenuity ?

-Transparency also has pride of place.
-In an incessant game "To see and be seen".
+Transparency also has a part to play.
+In a never-ending game "To see and be seen".
 From a social point of view, As I was saying, it's about living together without everyone being isolated.
 From an architectural point of view, the spaces are small but very well laid out, so we try to let in as much light as possible.